markovolimango/Blind-Snake/README.md

 # Snake

-My solution of the Jetbrains internship task of "Blind Snake", in C
+My solution of the JetBrains internship task of "Blind Snake", in C

 ## Solution explanation